trek region

 Way to Ronti Gad is a gentle walk followed by a sharp descendant.
 Camping at the coldest yet charming campsite amidst the mountains covered with snow.

 This day is a very important day of the trek, it greatly increases the chances of summit and this day cannot be ignored.
 This day can be used in any camp of the trek depending on the conditions at that time.
-Usually it has been seen that many times trekkers get tired or the weather does not support, due to which it becomes necessary to take a rest of 1 day and due to lack of time, there is a lot of difficulty in completing the trek, at that time this day helps us a lot and saves our planning from getting spoiled.
+Usually, it has been seen that many times trekkers get tired or the weather does not support, due to which it becomes necessary to rest for 1 day due to lack of time, there is a lot of difficulty in completing the trek, at that time this day helps us a lot and saves our planning from getting spoiled.

 Today’s trek will be a downward climb but very arduous as the trail’s altitude drops rapidly.
 Our team will take another round of bout to make you adaptable to the sharp descendant, climb your way downward with more ease without hurting your foot or knees.